-adequate-natural light and-ventilation by means of skylights orwindows or interior rooms/spaces, and proper window sizes and amounts by room area to window area ratios; and adequate sanitary facilities, i.e., garbage storage/enclosure, batluoom facilities, hot water, and kitchens.
+windows or interior rooms/spaces, and proper window sizes and amounts by room area to window area ratios; and adequate sanitary facilities, i.e., garbage storage/enclosure, bathroom facilities, hot water, and kitchens.
 Based on exterior building surveys, there were six (6) buildings in the Added Area identified as having inadequate ventilation or light.
 The buildings had no windows or boarded up windows that prohibit light from entering the building.
+Conclusion.